algobulls/pyalgotrading/README.md

 3. Make your changes to your fork.
 4. [Send a pull request][pr] from your fork’s branch to our `master` branch.

+#### Rewards
+If you are interested in contributing to [pyalgostrategypool](https://github.com/algobulls/pyalgostrategypool), our official pool of FREE algorithmic trading strategies, please reach out to support@algobulls.com.
+You would be provided with credits for unlimited trading access on the AlgoBulls platform.

 [fork]: https://help.github.com/articles/fork-a-repo/
 [branch]: https://help.github.com/articles/creating-and-deleting-branches-within-your-repository
 [pr]: https://help.github.com/articles/using-pull-requests/